Measurement Questions for Class 4 with Answers

 (b) Pressure

-(c) Energy
+(c) energy

-(d) Work
+(d) work

 Option a – Momentum

-The measurement of physical quantity
+measurement of a physical quantity is

 (c) Both (a) and (b)